 Ryan Robinson: How to be a Marketing One-Man-Band

 Some marketers work in teams, and some take a more solo approach.

 Entrepreneur and content marketer Ryan Robinson presents slick, personable, and engaging content directed towards an audience of budding entrepreneurs and small startups.

-The result was tens of thousands of shares and comprehensive coverage across major content sharing platforms.
+The result was tens of thousands of shares and comprehensive coverage across major content-sharing platforms.

-Austria Solar: illuminating data
+Austria Solar: Illuminating Data

 This example shows that when it comes to data visualization, the sky is the limit.
 Or, more specifically, the sun’s the limit.
 Energy research organization Austria Solar drew on their own USP to create a data visualization video that would be viewed over 100,000 views on Vimeo.

 Datapine creates engaging stories by diving deep into the fascinating world of data presentation and drawing out the stories that help us make sense of our information-drenched age.
-They show that you don’t have to create visuals yourself to use them in your storytelling; by contextualizing existing data visualizations, you can create greater engagement with your audience.
+They show that you don’t have to create visuals yourself to use them in your storytelling.
+However, by contextualizing existing data visualizations, you can create greater engagement with your audience.

-If you want to illuminate complex data in such a way, consider hiring a designer to do the heavy lifting for you, then publish it on your blog with accompanying copy.
+If you want to illuminate complex data in such a way, consider hiring a designer to do the heavy lifting for you.
+Then, publish it on your blog with accompanying copy.
 Sites like Fiverr and People Per Hour offer you affordable creatives who can get the job done creatively and efficiently.